donders-research-data-management/rdm-ontology-di/doc/help/user-manual/archive-publish-collections/archive-dac-rdc.rst

 .. figure:: images/confirm_to_archive.jpg

 Now the status of the collection is changed from 'reviewable internal' to 'archived'.
 A permanent read-only copy of the collection is created.
+In addition, a MANIFEST file is added to the collection data.

 The read-only copy acquires a version number that can be used for future reference.
 At the end of the details of this collection you will see the version details.

 Go to next section :ref:`Publish Data Sharing Collection (DSC) and share data <publish-dsc-share-data>`